Personal Injury Lawyer Lawrenceville, GA

 Commercial truck drivers are held to higher licensing and certification standards than passenger vehicle drivers, but these standards will never be able to guarantee that a trucker won’t cause an accident.
 Truck accidents can be much more dangerous than car accidents due to the substantial size difference between a semi-truck and a passenger vehicle, so their commercial insurance policies often have much higher limits and premiums.
 While a higher policy limit may leave more room for a higher settlement in personal injury cases stemming from trucking accidents, this still does not mean that the insurance company will willingly pay for all damages owed to the victim.

 Your personal injury attorney will need to fight to get you the money you are entitled to after a Gwinnett County truck crash.
+Contact our Lawrenceville truck accident attorneys for immediate representation.

-Lawrenceville personal injury attorneys are experienced in fighting to recover compensation for serious injuries stemming from pedestrian accidents, motor vehicle collisions, and other incidents that can lead to catastrophic injuries and significant financial losses.
+Lawrenceville personal injury attorneys are experienced in fighting to recover damages for serious injuries stemming from pedestrian accidents, motor vehicle collisions, and other incidents that can lead to catastrophic injuries and significant financial losses.
 These accidents commonly lead to traumatic brain injury like a concussion, as well as broken bones and many other serious injuries.

 If you or a loved one have suffered from a serious injury as a pedestrian, contact our firm as soon as possible to connect with Lawrenceville injury attorneys for a free consultation.
 We will begin building our attorney-client relationship.